 - Vinca (Upright)

-- Zinnia
+- Zinnia (Upright)

-In addition to these spring annuals, we also sell a multitude of grasses and colorful foliage that provide annual pops of color and texture.
-All blooming annuals are heavy feeder; you must fertilize often.
-We recommend Fertilome Garden Cote 6, which provides a slow release six-month feed.
+All blooming annuals are heavy feeders; you must fertilize often.
+We recommend Fertilome Garden Cote 6, which provides a slow-release six-month feed.
 Also, occasionally supplement with a high-phosphorous fertilizer such as Jack’s Blossom Booster for more blooms.
-To keep your basket fresh and prevent legginess, pinch one leg from each trailing cultivar back to the edge of your basket once per week.
+To keep your hanging baskets fresh and prevent legginess, pinch one leg from each trailing cultivar back to the edge of your basket once per week.
 For upright varieties, pinch as needed to promote branching or to reduce size.

 More About Annuals